andrewbhy/control-vuejs-assignment/docs/thoughts/day1/README.md

 - First time using eslint where it is a dependency on build process; indent errors preventing build proved be an obstacle ( now resolved ).

-# Long term goals ( so that I do not forget )

-- Set up deployment to ( heroku/github or anywhere that can be publically accessed )
-- Responsive layout ( nice to have )
-- unit/e2e testing
-- undo/redo ( nice to have, probably should choose between testing or undo/redo )

 # Retrospective